jundalisay/sp/content/en/research/yogananda/autobiography/chapter-36.md

+It was a calm summer night in Serampore.

+The large stars of the tropics gleamed over our heads as I sat by Sri Yukteswar’s side on the second-story balcony of the hermitage.

 “Master, did you ever meet Babaji?”

-It was a calm summer night in Serampore; the large stars of the tropics gleamed over our heads as I sat by Sri Yukteswar’s side on the second-story balcony of the hermitage.

 “Yes.”
 Master smiled at my direct question; his eyes lit with reverence.
 “Three times I have been blessed by the sight of the deathless guru.
 Our first meeting was in Allahabad at a Kumbha Mela.”